irworkshop/accountability_datacleaning/R_contribs/nj_contribs/docs/nj_diary.md

 ```

 The new `city_prep` variable is fed into the OpenRefine algorithm and a new `city_fix` variable is
 returned.
-Records unchanged by this process are removed and the table is formatte.
+Records unchanged by this process are removed and the table is formatted.

 ```r